 The texture is creamy, as you would expect, but not too thick: it penetrates quite quickly.
 It keeps my hair soft and healthy and helps to enhance my curls.
 Also, I think it will last me a long time because I’ve been using it for a few months now and I’m only halfway through.
 I’m not sure that I’ll repurchase it though because of its fragrance.
 It’s not in anyway off-putting (or I wouldn’t keep using it) and it does disappear after some time.
 It just has a grassy smell that’s not to my taste.
 It reminds me of rosemary steam baths that you use when you have a cold, to clear a stuffy nose (not the best picture to have).

 - Laila London – Sea salt hair mist

 That’s actually a true styling product.
 It helps with hair texture and defines waves.
-I was previously using the Ouai wave spray and was looking for an alternative with better ingredients (aside from that, the wave spray is such a brilliant product that works without leaving your hair feeling crunchy and it has a great scent).
+I was previously using the Ouai wave spray (it’s such a brilliant product that works without leaving your hair feeling crunchy and it has a great scent).
 The fact that this sea salt mist is formulated in a moisturizing base (coconut oil, glycerin and aloe vera juice) makes it stand out from its counterparts because it doesn’t severely dry out your hair (it just gives a nice matte finish).
 I use it after applying the curl cream.
 Again, I’m not a fan of the orange blossom scent (a personal preference).
 It has the same fragrance as freshly baked navettes, a french pastry that I hate.
 Thankfully, it doesn’t linger.